its-d/terraform-aws-eks-microservice-framework/README.md

 - `grafana_admin_password` — Grafana admin password (sensitive)

 Note about EFS:
-- Do NOT set `efs_file_system_id` or `efs_access_point_id` in `env` tfvars for the default behavior; Terraform creates and manages those resources.
-If you intentionally want to override with an external EFS, you must modify the module to accept external IDs (advanced workflow).
+- Do NOT set `efs_file_system_id` or `efs_access_point_id` in `env` tfvars for the default behavior.
+The storage module creates EFS and the root module wires its outputs into grafana.
+If you intend to reuse an externally-managed EFS, you must explicitly configure that advanced flow.

 Other possible inputs you may need depending on your usage:
 - `private_subnet_ids` — if using existing subnets